 What Separates AI Talent Acquisition Leaders from Laggards?

+What separates talent acquisition leaders from laggards isn’t the number of tools they use, but how deliberately they deploy AI - with clear pilot goals, measurable baselines, and a transparency layer that keeps candidates engaged.
 Gartner predicts that by 2028, 30% of recruitment teams will rely on AI agents for high-volume hiring and early-stage tasks.
-But by 2030, half of enterprises will face irreversible skill shortages in critical roles, according to Gartner’s 2025 talent acquisition research.
-Employers that adopt AI now will have years of data, refined processes, and trained teams when that shortage hits.
-Those who wait will be starting from scratch.
+By 2030, half of enterprises will face irreversible skill shortages in critical roles, according to Gartner’s 2025 talent acquisition research.
+Employers that adopt AI now will have years of data and trained talent functions when that shortage hits.
+Those who wait start from scratch.

-Three things separate TA leaders who succeed with AI from those who don’t:
+Three things separate the practitioners who succeed from those who don’t:

 1. They start small but think systemically.
 Successful teams don’t buy an enterprise platform and mandate adoption.
 They pick one use case, prove value, and expand.
 But they choose a platform that can grow with them - not a point solution they’ll outgrow in six months.